-In March this year the ground breaking research, the first of its kind in the UK, was published.
+In 2017 research was published.
 It revealed that one in four churchgoers (women and men) were suffering domestic abuse in their current relationships which rose to 42.2% when previous relationships were considered.
 Furthermore the research found that only 2 in 7 churchgoers considered their church to be adequately equipped to respond to domestic abuse.
 56.7% of abuse involved Christian perpetrators.
 We are faced with the reality that our churches are places were those that chose to abuse sit amongst us.

 Our Church Too?